YuriFarnesio/ignite-challenge-conceitos-do-react/readme.md

 ## 💻 Project

-Challenge from the first chapter of Ignite, where we created an to-do list application.
+Challenge from the first chapter of Ignite, where I created a to-do list app.

 This is a project developed during the first Bootcamp Ignite ** Chapter, presented by ** [@Rocketseat](https://github.com/Rocketseat) \*\*.